Skip to main content

 Gallery Books | 9781668014905 | Published November 4, 2025

-The Devil in Oxford: A Ruby Vaughn Mystery by Jess Armstrong - Fiction, Gothic, Historical Mystery, Mystery
+The Devil in Oxford: A Ruby Vaughn Mystery by Jess Armstrong - Fiction, Gothic, Historical Fiction, Historical Mystery, Mystery

 Minotaur Books | 9781250374653 | Published November 4, 2025

-If someone were to ask Ruby Vaughn how exactly the occult came to play such a large role in her life, she would immediately point to Mr. Owen.
-Mr. Owen’s penchant for arcane books has been known to get Ruby into her fair share of trouble.
+American heiress Ruby Vaughn and her octogenarian housemate and employer, Mr. Owen, run a rare bookshop in Exeter.
+His penchant for arcane, unusual --- and occasionally illegal --- books has been known to get Ruby into her fair share of trouble.
 And after the last year, she is looking forward to spending a quiet holiday in picturesque Oxford while Mr. Owen attends the annual meeting of his antiquarian society.
-When Mr. Owen secures two tickets to an upcoming exhibition by Julius Harker, Ruby reluctantly agrees to attend.
-Harker’s dead body is discovered amongst the collection, his business partner is hastily arrested and Ruan arrives, wanting to speak with Ruby.
+When he secures two tickets to an upcoming exhibition of artifacts amassed by disgraced scholar Julius Harker, she reluctantly agrees to attend.
+Harker’s dead body is discovered amongst the collection, and his business partner is hastily arrested.
 The murder case is suspicious at best, but the last thing Ruby wants is another investigation.
-Until an old friend comes begging for Ruby’s help.
+That is, until an old friend comes begging for her help.

 The Forget-Me-Not Library by Heather Webber - Fiction, Magical Realism, Women's Fiction